djey47/smartX/README.md

 smartX
 ======

-Gathers and display HDD's S.M.A.R.T. information from VMWare ESXi.
+Displays HDD's S.M.A.R.T. information from Synology DSM systems.
+In cases of virtualized environments, S.M.A.R.T information cannot be processed due to missing features in drivers; this project aims at solving this.

 Modules:
 --------
-- smart-client : set of unix shell scripts and configuration to get S.M.A.R.T. information from ESXi system.

-- web-services : REST web services to collect and provide S.M.A.R.T. information.
+- web-services : REST web services to provide S.M.A.R.T. information.
 Current TCP port is 4600.
 To start from command line, execute:
 **ruby ./web-services/rupees/smart_x.rb**